PHYSLE/way/README.md

 Adds or overwrites the cell at the cell.x, cell.y coordinates on the grid

 **grid.removeCell(x, y)**
-Removes the cell at the x, y coordinates or undefined if there is no cell found
+Removes the cell at the x, y coordinates

 **grid.eachCell(fn)**
 Will call the function fn(cell) on each cell in the grid